pmoorey/articles/stackdriver-tracing.md

 # Automation performance insights with OpenCensus and Google Cloud StackDriver

 ## Overview
-*Wouldn't it be useful to easily identify the bottleneck in your application, or processes?
+*Wouldn't it be great if you can easily identify the bottleneck in your application, or processes?
 Even better, be alerted when there is a change in the baseline performance?
 Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?*

-This article will explain how you can achieve this, using OpenCensus and StackDriver tracing within Google Cloud.
+This article will demonstrate how you can achieve this, using OpenCensus and StackDriver tracing within Google Cloud.

 ## What is a trace?

 A trace is a description or visualization showing how a request flows through the various components of a system.
 It typically includes data such as processing time (latency) at various stages.
-A trace visualization provides a waterfall view of the processing times, similar to those provided by developer tools within a web browser like Google Chrome.
+A trace visualization provides a waterfall view of the processing times, visually similar to those provided by developer tools within a web browser like Google Chrome, but using a different source of data.

 _The waterfall chart in Chrome developer tools is visually similar_
 ![Google Chrome waterfall chart](https://github.com/pmoorey/articles/blob/master/img/tracing/chrome-waterfall.png)

 ## What components are involved in tracing?

-Tracing is typically written in the source code of an application, or enabled via middleware.
-A popular tracing library is OpenCensus which originated from a Google internal library called Census.
+Tracing is typically enabled by within the source code of an application, or activated via middleware.
+A popular tracing library is <a href="http://opencensus.io">OpenCensus</a> which originated from a Google internal library called Census.
 OpenCensus integrates with various programming langauges and includes the ability to export traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.

 _Sample architecture diagram for tracing_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-architecture.png)

-A trace represents a single request as it flows through a system, it includes one parent 'span', and optionally one or more child spans.
-A span represents one or more operations in a trace, for example an operation (span) could be a database query, HTTP request to an API, or function within the source code.
+A trace represents a single request as it flows through a system, it includes one parent span, and optionally one or more child spans.
+A span represents a measurement of one or more operations in a trace, for example an operation (span) could be a database query, HTTP request to an API, or function within the source code.

 _Example trace for a web request, which includes multiple spans for various operations_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-example.png)

-## Tracing for IT automation processes
+## Enabling traces for IT automation processes

 I frequently develop software solutions to automate IT processes in the domain of computer networking.
 This led to me explore how I can gain visibility into the performance and reliability of automation.
-Tracing can be used to create alerts if a problem occurs with a particular process, such as a failure or performance change.
+Traces can be used to trigger alerts if a problem occurs within a particular process, such as a failure or performance change.

 A typical automation process may involve the several stages, for example:
 - Retrieving data from a master data source